ayrton/react-key-handler/README.md

 ## Usage

-`react-key-handler` comes in 2 flavours, a component and decorators.
+`react-key-handler` comes in 2 flavors, a component and decorators.

 Unless you want absolute flexibility we highly recommend you to use one of the decorators.